 - Change the password.
-Use a password that is not easy to guess and that consists of different types of characters, such as numbers and letters. - Write down the password and put it in a safe place. - Back up the configuration (and make sure you know how to restore it).
+Use a password that is not easy to guess and that consists of different types of characters, such as numbers and letters. - Back up the configuration (and make sure you know how to restore it).
 Restoring an earlier working configuration may be useful if the Zyxel Device becomes unstable or even crashes.
 If you forget your password to access the Web Configurator, you will have to reset the Zyxel Device to its factory default settings.
 If you backed up an earlier configuration file, you would not have to totally reconfigure the Zyxel Device.
 You could simply restore your last configuration.
 Write down any information your ISP provides you.

-CHAPTER 2 Hardware
+CHAPTER 2 Hardware Panels